The person at the center of this case

 IRA operations allegedly target the 2016 U.S. Presidential Election through fictitious online personas and stolen identities

-Mikhail Ivanovich Bystrov charged with conspiracy to defraud the United States in the U.S. District Court for the District of Columbia
+Federal arrest warrant issued for Mikhail Ivanovich Bystrov in the United States District Court for the District of Columbia

 For information leading to the resolution of this case